 How to Remove Adhesive from Marble: Four Methods

-Adhesive stains in marble tops usually come from adhesive tape.
+Adhesive stains on marble tops usually come from adhesive tape.
 Over time it will leave a sticky residue that has a dark appearance.
 These stains can also collect dirt which can further make its texture uneven; they cannot be removed completely by manually scrapping them off with your hands.
-Learning how to remove adhesive from marble is relatively easy, however, and can be performed using a few tools and materials.
+Learning how to remove adhesive from marble is relatively easy, however, and can be performed using a few readily available tools and materials.

 1. Remove Using Soap and Warm Water

 Sometimes the simplest method can be the best; a sponge dipped in soapy warm water can be all you need.
 First, mix warm water with soap until you see suds build up.
 Next, soak a sponge or cloth with the solution, and rub the adhesive stain until it softens.
 Continue rubbing the material until the mark comes off.
 Rinse the affected area with clean water, and then wipe away any residue with a clean, dry cloth.

 2. Remove Using Cornstarch, Talcum Powder, or Vegetable Oil